Location: Bronte, Australia

 Design Team: Kevin NG, Sebastian Kaintoch

-These two driving desires for the house were accommodated through devising two sculpted concrete forms responding to their particular use and orientation.
-The forms are rounded at the edges similar to tubes which are independent of each other enabling the upper tube to twist towards the view while the lower tube orientates to the street.
+These two driving desires for the house were explored and accommodated through devising two sculpted concrete forms responding to their particular use.
+The forms are rounded at the edges similar to tubes which are independent of each other enabling the upper tube to twist towards the view.

-The upper tube containing the living spaces is open ended and carved out which allows the northern winter sun to penetrate deeply into the space while allowing an unimpeded outlook to the southern view.
+The upper tube is open ended which allows the northern winter sun to penetrate deeply into the living spaces while allowing an unimpeded outlook to the southern view.
 The form also provides efficient passive ventilation drawing the prevailing nor’ east breeze through the house.

 On the two lower levels the character of the spaces changes to places of privacy and refuge.
 The middle tube houses the bedrooms, each with a different aspect and outlook.
 The lower level has a cave like atmosphere with the room formed by a cut bedrock wall and a dark stone floor connecting the internal and external spaces.
 The pool provides a water element spanning between the rock wall and the garden.